 Children under the age of five

 Children under the age of five react very little to their alopecia areata, having very little impact if any.
 The preschool child is so busy exploring their world, acquiring skills and gaining independence, that their appearance is insignificant to themselves and theur peers.
 The child's hair loss may be an interesting anomaly, and nothing more; peers will most likely not take much notice to this difference.

 Children ages six through twelve

-Even if a child has had alopecia areata since infancy, he now faces new problems of adjustment.
-Peers are becoming a more significant part of his life and the desire to ‘fit in’ is becoming stronger.
+Even if a child has had alopecia areata since infancy, they now face new problems of adjustment.
+Peers are becoming a more significant part of their life and the desire to "fit in" is becoming stronger.
 Even a child with a very healthy self-concept may feel threatened.
-However if a child feels good about herself and has at least one skill she enjoys and is passionate about, the odds are increased that she will deal successfully with these difficulties.
+However, if a child feels good about themself and has at least one skill they enjoy and are passionate about, the odds are increased that they will deal successfully with these difficulties.

 It is important to educate your child’s administration, teachers and fellow students about alopecia areata.
 Though the autoimmune disease is common, many people still do not know about alopecia areata.
 It is important to stress, particularly in a classroom setting, that your child is not sick, that alopecia areata is not contagious, and that alopecia areata will not limit a child from doing all of the activities that other children do.